Andrew Gillum: Honors and accolades

 Gillum has received various honors and accolades.
 While attending FAMU, Gillum was recognized by the National Center for Policy Alternatives in Washington, D.C., as the country's top student leader in 2001.
 In 2004, he was named to Ebony magazine's "Fast Track 30 Leaders Who Are 30 and Under."
 Gillum was named as a "2010 Emerging Leader" by Essence Magazine.

 As part of Florida A&M University's 2012 125th Anniversary Quasiquicentennial Celebration, Gillum was honored as an Outstanding Alumnus, along with 124 other FAMU alumni.
 Also in 2012, Gillum was named as one of "50 Young Progressive Activists Who Are Changing America," by The Huffington Post.
 In 2014, Gillum was named as one of the 40 Under 40 by The Washington Post political blog "The Fix."

 Personal life

 On May 24, 2009, Gillum married Rashada Jai Howard, a fellow FAMU graduate.
-The couple have three children.
+The couple has three children.

-In March 2020, the Tallahassee Democrat reported that Gillum was one of three men, one of whom was experiencing a drug overdose, who were found with "plastic baggies of suspected crystal meth" in a hotel room in Miami Beach; however, no arrests were made.
-The person who overdosed has been reported by numerous outlets as a gay male escort.
+In 2020, an inebriated Gillum was found by police in a hotel room with a gay male escort.
+Suspected methamphetamine packets were also found in the room.
+In March 2020, the Tallahassee Democrat reported that Gillum was one of three men, one of whom was experiencing a drug overdose, who were found by police with "plastic baggies of suspected crystal meth" in a hotel room in Miami Beach.
+No arrests were made.
 Initially, Gillum was too inebriated to speak with police.
-On March 16, Gillum stated that he would enter rehabilitation, citing struggles with alcohol after narrowly losing the 2018 Florida gubernatorial race.
+On March 16, Gillum stated that he would enter rehabilitation, citing struggles with alcohol and depression after narrowly losing the 2018 Florida gubernatorial race.
+Gillum checked himself into drug rehabilitation afterwards and announced a withdrawal from public life "for the foreseeable future."

 On September 14, 2020, Gillum came out as bisexual in an interview with Tamron Hall on her nationally syndicated talk show.